-- how people will be warned if there is a fire; - what staff should do if they discover a fire; - how the evacuation of the premises should be carried out; - where people should assemble after they have left the premises and procedures for checking whether the premises have been evacuated; - identification of key escape routes, how people can gain access to them and escape from them to a place of total safety; - arrangements for fighting the fire; - the duties and identity of staff who have specific responsibilities if there is a fire; - arrangements for the safe evacuation of people identified as being especially at risk, such as those with disabilities, lone workers and young persons; - any machines/appliances/processes/power supplies that need to be stopped or isolated if there is a fire; - specific arrangements, if necessary, for high-fire-risk areas; - contingency plans for when life safety systems such as evacuation lifts, fire-detection and warning systems, sprinklers or smoke control systems are out of order; - how the fire and rescue service and any other necessary services will be called and who will be responsible for doing this; - procedures for meeting the fire and rescue service on their arrival and notifying them of any special risks, e.g. the location of highly flammable materials;
+- how people will be warned if there is a fire; - what staff/wardens should do if they discover a fire; - what guests/residents should do if they discover a fire; - how the evacuation of the premises should be carried out; - where people should assemble after they have left the premises and procedures for checking whether the premises have been evacuated; - procedure where there are no staff e.g. HMO, sheltered accommodation; - identification of key escape routes, how people can gain access to them and escape from them to a place of total safety; - arrangements for fighting fire; - the duties and identity of staff who have specific responsibilities if there is a fire; - arrangements for the safe evacuation of people identified as being especially at risk, such as those with disabilities, children, and lone workers; - any machines/appliances/power supplies that need to be stopped or isolated if there is a fire; - specific arrangements, if necessary, for high-fire-risk areas; - contingency plans (e.g. restrictions on the use of the building) for when life safety systems such as evacuation lifts, fire-detection and warning systems, sprinklers or smoke control systems are out of order; - how the fire and rescue service and any other necessary services will be called and who will be responsible for doing this; - procedures for meeting the fire and rescue service on their arrival and notifying them of any special risks, e.g. the location of highly flammable materials; and